Wightslayer/OOPDeepLearningCPP/README.md

 # OOPDeepLearningCPP; A horrible way to do deep learning
-Udacity Capstone Project for the C++ nanodegree.
-Building my own application starting from the Udacity hello world.
+Udacity Capstone Project for the C++ nanodegree; Building my own application starting from the Udacity starter repo.

 In this project, I have implemented a multilayer perceptron for MNIST image classification.
 Contrary to normal solutions implemented with tensors and matrix algebra, in my solution each node is a unique object.
 As such, we miss the great great optimization we get from tensor operations and also lose the ability for hardware optimization with CUDA.
 Nevertheless, it's a fun project where we can really break down the math to individual numbers being updated and also allowing us to use fundamental C++ concepts required to pass the capstone project.

 We use a slighly modified version of the MNIST dataset, namely MNIST_txt.
 The original dataset is represented in binary format.
 My MNIST_txt dataset has images represented as lines, where each line is are the pixel values of the image separated by ', '.
 This modification in the dataset makes it easier to parse, albeit at the cost of increased disk space requirement.

-For a better understanding of deep learning with a multilayered perceptron, I can highly recommend [this](https://brilliant.org/wiki/backpropagation/) page of Brilliant.

 ## Motivation (can be skipped)
 My very first deep neural network was a multilayer perceptron implemented in similarly to this repo, but then in Python.
 Training a network was horribly slow as multiplications were done in vanilla python with for loops and such.
 Considering the increase in speed with a compiled language like C++, I was motivated to re-implement that old project as my capstone project.